ingo/ingo.github.io/_recipes/chicago_stuffed_pizza.md

 title: Chicago Stuffed Pizza
 ---

-This classic Chicago stuffed pizza is a must-try for all pizza lovers.
 This recipe recreates the iconic deep dish stuffed pizza made famous by Pequod's Pizzeria in Chicago.
 A layer of cheese is edged along the crust which caramelizes as it bakes.
 The cheese, sauce and toppings are stuffed between two layers of crust for deep, indulgent flavor.
-A must-try for pizza aficionados.
-This recipe is a tribute to the classic Chicago stuffed pizza and the legendary Burt Katz and Pequod’s.
-Their signature caramelized cheese crust is a delight for all pizza lovers.
-The dough recipe is provided below.
-To learn more about this style, visit the Pizza Culinary Academy's website or check out their instructional videos.

 ### Ingredients